 All persons 62 years of age or older who audit undergraduate courses on a space-available, not-for-credit basis, must pay a fee each semester.
 Instructor consent is required for all audits.
 Please refer to the Non-Degree Services website for more information.

-A waivable fee is charged for students attending the Storrs and Hartford campuses.
+A waivable fee is charged for students attending the Storrs campus.
 The UConn Public Interest Research Group is a student activism group that works on a number of issues relating to the environment, campaign finance reform, corporate watchdog causes, and other issues.
 Please refer to the Bursar’s website for more information.

 Student Identification Card